 Many of the children and youth we serve have dropped out of school or never attended in the first place.
 Our curriculum is approved by the Western Cape Department of Education for Schools of Skills.

-The school caters for learners aged 14 to 18.
+The school caters for learners aged 14 to 18 from at-risk backgrounds.

-Learn to Live embarked on a vibrant and exciting teaching methodology that of Project-Based Learning.
+Learn to Live School offers a holistic approach for youth, who due to socio-economic circumstances, cannot gain access to, or cope in mainstream schooling.
+Project-Based Learning is the teaching and learning method followed by the school.
 This teaching method allows the school to cater more effectively to the needs of our learners.

 Project-based learning is an instructional approach designed to give students the opportunity to develop knowledge and skills through engaging projects set around challenges and problems they may face in the real world.